 What treatment options are there?

 There are also treatment options other than medication that can help to improve your sleep rhythm.
 Examples of alternative therapies include meditation and yoga, aromatherapy, herbal tea and melatonin.
 If the sleep problem cannot be solved with these options, you can ask your doctor for a referral to a sleep clinic for a more thorough evaluation.
-Disorders such as sleep apnoea and narcolepsy, but also insomnia and snoring are treated here.
+Disorders such as sleep apnoea and narcolepsy, and also insomnia and snoring are treated here.

 Changing certain aspects of the way you live can also lead to you getting a better night’s rest.
-Here are some lifestyle changes you can start making.
+Here are some lifestyle changes you can start making:

 - Take about an hour before bedtime to relax and get ready to sleep.
 This means no TV, laptops, tablets or mobile devices.
-Instead, read a book or magazine, or listen to calming music to prepare your mind for a peaceful night’s rest.
+Instead, read a book or magazine, or listen to calming music to prepare your mind for a peaceful night’s rest;

 - Get into an exercise routine.
 Exercise or go for a brisk evening walk.
-Start doing relaxing activities, such as dancing, yoga or meditation.
+Start doing relaxing activities, such as dancing, yoga or meditation;

 - Stop smoking.
-Smoking reduces the blood flow to tissues and organs, and this causes toxins to enter the blood.
+Smoking reduces the blood flow to tissues and organs, and this causes toxins to enter the blood;

 - Keep your weight in check.
-Obesity causes extra fatigue in several ways.
+Obesity causes extra fatigue in several ways;

 - Adjust your eating habits.
 Deep-fried and sugary foods require a lot of energy to process and therefore cause fatigue.
-Make sure you diet includes plenty of fruit and vegetables, so that you also get enough vitamins and minerals.
+Make sure your diet includes plenty of fruit and vegetables, so that you also get enough vitamins and minerals.
 Eating late at night and going to bed on a full stomach can greatly disturb your sleep.

 Additional risks and side effects

 Given the risks and side effects associated with the use of sleep medication, such as tiredness during the day, influence on driving and dependency, using a short-acting soporific drug in the lowest possible dose is preferred.
-What’s more, the effectiveness for inducing sleep wears off after two weeks once the body adjusts to the medicine.
+Furthermore, the effectiveness for inducing sleep wears off after two weeks once the body adjusts to the medicine.